SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects/DOM_SectionDefinition.md

 There are also special types of `FieldDescriptors` that are purpose-made to store a special value.
 These include:

 - **AutoIncrementFieldDescriptor**: Defines a field that will automatically get an incrementing value when saved.
-When marked as soft-deleted, these fields will not be incremented anymore, the value will remain the last value before the descriptor was marked as soft-deleted.
+When marked as soft-deleted, these fields will no longer be incremented.
+The value will remain the last value before the descriptor was marked as soft-deleted.

 - **GenericEnumFieldDescriptor**: Defines a field that has a list of possible pre-determined values.